digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/configure/quickstart-project-structure/05-quickstart-example-application.rst

 ------------------------------------

-This example application could have used a CQRS-style alternative architecture.
-This architecture is often used where frontend user action stories are expressed directly in terms of unmediated consensus business operations.
+This example application could have used a CQRS-style alternative architecture, which is often used where frontend user action stories are expressed directly in terms of unmediated consensus business operations.
 This means: